How to Make a 3D Globe from 2D Vector Data

 This example shows how a 2D map in latitude and longitude can be converted into a 3D globe.

-In this tutorial, we will be walking through how to create the resulting workspace found in the Files section to the right.
-The workspace takes a shapefile with very generalized country shapes, chops all the countries into separate points and calculates 3D coordinates for each point separately, rebuilds polygons in 3D, and extrudes them according to the extrusion vectors also calculated within the workspace.
+In this tutorial, we will walk through how to create the workspace shown in the Files section to the right.
+The workspace takes a shapefile with very generalized country shapes, chops all countries into separate points, calculates 3D coordinates for each point, rebuilds 3D polygons, and extrudes them according to the extrusion vectors also calculated within the workspace.

 Step-By-Step Instructions